 Creams vs. Serums

-A lot of people don’t use serums, they just use a cream/gel moisturiser which is not going to fix their skin problem.
+A lot of people don’t use serums, they just use a cream or gel moisturizer, which is not going to fix their skin problems.
 For instance, if you suffer from dry skin, you’ve probably noticed when you take off your day/night cream, your skin is as dry as always.
-What you need is a deep-penetrating serum with well-proven and documented ingredients that’s able to fix your problem on a cellular level.
-When the problem is fixed, your skin feels good even without products on (although you have to maintain), and you’ll get all the benefits of a moisturized skin, like less fine lines and more glowing skin.
+What you need is a deep-penetrating serum with well-proven and documented ingredients that are able to fix your problem on a cellular level.
+When the problem is fixed, your skin feels good even without products on, and you’ll get all the benefits of moisturized skin, like fewer fine lines and more glowing skin.

 This goes for any skin problem.
 Want to regulate oil production?
 Serum.
 Want to get a more even skin tone?
 Serum.
 Want to reduce signs of aging?
 Serum.